unocss/unocss/docs/presets/icons.md

 You can also use this preset alone as a complement to your existing UI frameworks to have pure CSS icons!
 :::

-If you prefer to install the all the icon sets available on Iconify at once (~130MB):
+If you prefer to install all the icon sets available on Iconify at once (~130MB):

 ```bash
 npm i -D @iconify/json